lingerxu/timevp/README.md

-# Time Series Visualization and Processing Toolkit
+# TIMEVP: Time Series Visualization and Processing Toolkit
+a.k.a.
+Time is Very imPortant toolkit

+by Tian Linger Xu